sierrajulietromeo/birdrace/README.md

 ## Version history

 * v1 : Used Python, Guizero and SQLite
-* v2 : Used Python, Guizero and MySQL (just for learning really)
+* v2 : Used Python, Guizero and MySQL (just for me learning more about hosting MySQL databases really!)
-* v3 : Used Python, Flash and HTML - for easier display on the web
+* v3 : Used Python, Flask and HTML - for easier display on the web
 * v4 : 2024 reboot - Tidied up the code A LOT (my 2020 code was terrible, but it worked).
-Switched back to SQLite3, because it's just makes more sense.
+Switched back to SQLite, because it's just makes more sense.
+Python / Flask / SQLite

 ## To do list